aws-samples/amazon-transcribe-aws-lambda-profanity-filtering/README.md

 # Automate censoring and bleeping of user generated content using Amazon Transcribe, AWS Lambda and AWS Elemental MediaConvert

-This sample code provides a demo workflow to censorship and bleep profane and inappropriate vocabulary in video files.
+This sample code provides a demo workflow to censor and bleep profanities and bad words in video files.
 The output is an HLS video asset where profane words are bleeped in the audio and masked in subtitles.
 The demo supports auto-detection of the video language as long as the language is supported by Amazon Transcribe service.

 ## Architecture Diagram